priths7/8puzzle/README.md

 # 8puzzle

-A simple 8 puzzle game using python library pygame
+A simple 8 puzzle game using python library Pygame

 This game initializes a random puzzle on solving the game displays the " Puzzle Solved !!"